Kentucky Auto Dealer Bond$0 to $100,000 -- Determined by Your Financial Assets

 | Auction Dealers | Up to $100,000+ | Varies | Commission may require above $100K |

-Important: Improperly completed financial statements will cause delays in license approval or may result in a higher bond requirement.
+Important: Improperly completed financial statements will cause delays or may result in a higher bond requirement.
 Include a bank statement with your name, account number, and current balance.
-The Commission reviews applications at its monthly meeting on the second Friday of each month.
+The Commission reviews applications at its monthly meeting (second Friday, 9:00 AM).
+Submit at least 10 working days before.

 - Complete application form TC 98-1 (revised 03/2025)